rsheikh/recordshopapi/README.md

 * From here, you can run the following queries:

-   > 🎸 `GET /api/v1/recordshop` - Get all albums
+   > 🎸 `GET /api/v1/recordshop` - Get all albums in stock
    >
    > - Accepts no parameters
-   > - Returns a list of all the albums held in the database
+   > - Returns a list of all the albums that are in stock

   > 🎸 `POST /api/v1/recordshop` - Add a new album